tatsuya1232003-ctrl/Picard-LQG-Pantheon/README.md

 pip install numpy pandas scipy emcee corner matplotlib
 Link: [https://doi.org/10.5281/zenodo.22761303]
 Note: A random seed (np.random.seed(20152024)) has been set in the scripts to ensure full reproducibility of the MCMC posterior quantiles.
+📄 Citation
+If you find this code or theoretical framework useful in your research, please consider citing the associated preprint on Zenodo:

+Nguyen Huy Nhat.
+(2024).
+Constraining a Phenomenological Picard Horn Topology with Effective Geometric Cut-off: MCMC Joint Analysis of SNe Ia and Cosmic Chronometers.
+Zenodo.
+[Insert Your Zenodo DOI Link Here]